lmorchard/blog.lmorchard.com/posts/2017-06-01-backyard-pond.md

 I was suddenly aware of a feeling of anticipated responsibility.
 Each of these Mastodon instances would be backyard ponds.
 I'd have to keep the pumps running, make sure to skim debris.
 I'd have to monitor for wildlife setting up homes in and around them.
 I'd have to work to keep these things from becoming hazards to myself and my neighbors.

 And, for what?
 The pond in our backyard has been a nice feature.
 I've spent a few hours by it with my laptop.
+My wife seems to like it fine.
 Maybe some friends & neighbors will enjoy gathering around it this summer.
 In contrast, the prospect of hosting social media watering holes for internet randos - let alone acquaintances and friends - fills me with dread.

 So, that's me.
 I'm not going to stand up a public Mastodon instance unless I convince myself that taking on the responsibility will pay off.
 I haven't imagined a good scenario yet.